Financial Planning Statistics – 15 Interesting Pieces Of Data

 Source: National Endowment for Financial Education

-In addition, millennials are also more likely to have credit card debt than previous generations.
-The average credit card debt for millennials is $5,000, which can add even more financial strain.
+Millennials also carry higher credit card debt than previous generations.
+Average millennial credit card debt reaches $5,000, adding financial strain.

-By taking control of your student loan debt, you can start working towards a bright and financially secure future.
+Taking control of student loan debt enables progress toward a financially secure future.

 66% of Americans don’t feel on track when it comes to retirement savings – largely due to the burden of high housing costs.